johncwelch/SOS-Swift/README.md

 startGame() now takes the same args as commitMove(), because we're going to call commitMove() from within startGame().
 No idea on the complete return of startGame() yet.
 But, it's going to do a LOT of what commitMove() does. as of now, startGame():

 * creates a string array of S and O

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;shuffles that array, then puts the first element of the shuffled array into a string var
+* shuffles that array, then puts the first element of the shuffled array into a string var
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it then grabs a random index out of the unused button array via Int.random()
+* it then grabs a random index out of the unused button array via Int.random()
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;it sets the title of the button at the random index to whatever value it got from the
+* it sets the title of the button at the random index to whatever value it got from the shuffled string array. that's working!

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;shuffled string array. that's working!
-Next we do the code for calling commitMove() and
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;managing the return from that correctly.
-Basically, that will just get passed back out of
+Next we do the code for calling commitMove() and managing the return from that correctly.
+Basically, that will just get passed back out of startGame() to ContentView and run from there.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;startGame() to ContentView and run from there.
-Once that's done, if there's no win, we
+Once that's done, if there's no win, we change players and go from there.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;change players and go from there.
-First will deal with the other player being human.
-Then
+First we'll deal with the other player being human.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we deal with both players being computer.
+Then we deal with both players being computer.